-OPS apply to all areas of an osteopath's work.
-They apply to osteopathic techniques and to adjunctive therapies.
+The purpose of the OPS is to protect patients by making sure that osteopaths always practise in a way that is safe and in the patients' best interests.
+To protect patients, the OPS apply to all areas of an osteopath's work.
+So this includes all osteopathic techniques and adjunctive therapies.
 For example, an osteopath must meet the standards set out in the OPS whether they are treating a patient with applied kinesiology or with spinal manipulation.

-Many osteopaths are qualified and/or registered to provide different forms of care and treatment.
+Many osteopaths are also qualified and/or registered with other healthcare bodies to provide different forms of care and treatment.
 They may change the way they describe themselves to patients and service users depending on the form of service they are providing at the time.
 The OPS apply to the osteopath's work in all circumstances.
 For example, an osteopath treating a patient as a sports massage therapist must apply the same standards as they do when treating patients as an osteopath.

 Kenneth is an osteopath who is also a qualified acupuncturist.
-He combines osteopathy and acupuncture treatment in some fifty percent of his patients, but also treats some just with osteopathic techniques, and also works two sessions a week purely as an acupuncturist.
-The Osteopathic Practice Standards apply to his treatment of all his patients, including those for whom he treats as an acupuncturist.
+He combines osteopathy and acupuncture treatment with half of his patients, but he also treats some just with osteopathic techniques, and works two sessions a week purely as an acupuncturist.
+The Osteopathic Practice Standards apply to his treatment of all his patients, including those for whom he treats solely as an acupuncturist.

 An osteopath will always be bound by standards of professionalism in whichever context they practise and in most circumstances this is relatively straightforward.

-There are other circumstances which may raise challenges however:
+However, there are some circumstances which may raise challenges: